MaxTrautwein/focusflow/backend/focusflow/README.md

 - Maven (installed and PATH variable set)

 ## Run the application
-You can verify both with:
+You can verify your setup with:
     java -version
     mvn -v

-You can start the application locally using:
+You can start the Spring Boot application using:
     cd backend/focusflow
     mvn spring-boot:run